QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Let's make a slightly more useful function

-This function will be passed a choice of probability distribution and respond by plotting a histogram of observations
+This function will be passed in a choice of probability distribution and respond by plotting a histogram of observations

-In doing so we'll make use of the Distributions package, which we assume was instantiated above with the project
+In doing so we'll make use of the ``Distributions`` package, which we assume was instantiated above with the project

 Here's the code